What is EVMPD? And XEVMPD?

 EVMPD stands for EudraVigilance Medicinal Product Dictionary and EudraVigilance stands for European Union Drug Regulating Authorities Pharmacovigilance – basically it’s the European Medicine Agency’s pharmacovigilance system.

-XEVMPD stands for Extended EudraVigilance Medicinal Product Dictionary - see below for what this is.
+XEVMPD stands for Extended EudraVigilance Medicinal Product Dictionary – see below for details.

 EudraVigilance launched 2001

 EudraVigilance was launched by the EMA in December 2001.
 It’s a data processing management system for reporting and evaluating suspected adverse drug reactions (ADRs) during the development and post marketing authorisation approval of medicinal products for human use in the European Economic Area (EEA) (ie all the countries in the EU plus Norway, Iceland and Lichtenstein).

 EudraVigilance’s original brief was to allow details of adverse reaction reports to be exchanged electronically between the EMA, national competent authorities and (where appropriate) marketing authorisation holders and clinical trial sponsors.
 It aims to make possible early detection of safety signals related to medicinal products for human use and facilitate continuous monitoring and evaluation of any potential safety issues, so that risks to patients can be detected, assessed and minimised.
 The full text of the European legislation that started this off (Regulation (EC) No. 726/2004) can be found here – it’s Article 57(2) that is particularly relevant.